We are developing automotive solutions in Poland, specifically in Silesia.

 Questions regarding ElectroMobility Poland

-Why was the Izera project not implemented?
+Why wasn't the Izera project carried out?

 Will the hub have its own production facilities?